 Ruzanna Harutyunyan

-Ruzanna was born and raised in Armenia and moved to Germany just recently.
-Her professional study evolved in the State Engineering University of Armenia.
-In 2003 Ruzanna received her Bachelor’s degree, earning her diploma with honors.
-She earned her Master’s degree in the Computer Science field in 2005.
-The last eight years Ruzanna has worked in the project/product management field.
-She speaks Armenian, Russian, and English fluently.
+Ruzanna was born and raised in Armenia and moved to Germany 2014.
+Her professional study evolved in the State Engineering University of Armenia, where she earned her Master’s degree in the Computer Science field in 2005.
+Ruzanna works in the project/ product management field in various domains.
+Her favorite activities are reading, spending time in the nature, doing sports, spending quality time with friends and family.
+She speaks Armenian, Russian, German, and English fluently.

 Dr. Martin Khojoyan